PacketFabric/terraform-provider-packetfabric/docs/resources/packetfabric_cs_aws_hosted_connection.md

 - `account_uuid` (String) The UUID for the billing account that should be billed.
 Can also be set with the PF_ACCOUNT_ID environment variable.
 - `aws_account_id` (String) The AWS account ID to connect with.
 Must be 12 characters long.
+Can also be set with the PF_AWS_ACCOUNT_ID environment variable.
 - `description` (String) A brief description of this connection.
 - `pop` (String) The POP in which the hosted connection should be provisioned (the cloud on-ramp).
 - `port` (String) The circuit ID of the PacketFabric port you want to connect to AWS.
 This starts with "PF-AP-".